nyabb/Rock-Spot/README.md

 ### `yarn build`

-Builds the app for production to the `build` folder.<br />
+Builds the Client side app for production to the `build` folder.<br />
 It correctly bundles React in production mode and optimizes the build for the best performance.

 The build is minified and the filenames include the hashes.<br />
-Your app is ready to be deployed!

 ## Available Features